Aishitha27/My-Python-Work/Ecommerce Purchases Case Study.md

-### 15) Finding out the number of people hose credit card expires in 2020
+### 15) Finding out the number of people whose credit card expires in 2020

 ```python